 Program Requirements and Expectations:

-Students need to be proficient in math and reading comprehension.
+-Proficient in math and reading comprehension.

 Black scrubs (shirt and pants) and Non-canvas, skid resistant shoes.
 (Not available from the school store).